niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 **Note:** We always give absolute path when we have to send a file from our server.

+To send many static assets, use a middleware function `express.static(PATH, absolutePath)` and call it using app.use().

-3. ## Backend Development and APIs
+## 3. Backend Development and APIs

-4. ## Claim Your Certifications!
+## 4. Claim Your Certifications!

 Best,